ProfessorKazarinoff/Oregon-Engineering-Transfer-App/docs/docs/part5_user_model.md

 ### Add user app to list of installed apps

 Now we'll add our user app to the list of installed apps.
-To do this, we need to edit the settings.py file in the overall transfer_project folder.
+To do this, we need to edit the settings.py file in the overall ```transfer_project/``` folder.

 ```python
 # transfer_project/settings.py